nate-browne/innermachinations/_posts/2019-08-19-Learning-PL.md

             hi = last lst
       helper _ _ = error "This is unreachable but the compiler won't shut up"
 {% endhighlight %}
 Now, isn't that cleaner?
-I'm making use of Haskell's version of list comprehensions (they sort of look like the Python ones), as well as Haskell stuff like `where` blocks, pattern matching, the `$` operator, list concatenation (the `++`), but nothing here is really that unreadable if you know what the symbols mean.
+I'm making use of Haskell's version of list comprehensions (they sort of look like the Python ones), higher order functions, as well as Haskell stuff like `where` blocks, pattern matching, the `$` operator, list concatenation (the `++`), but nothing here is really that unreadable if you know what the symbols mean.
 All of that clean goodness is possible because of the magic of functional programming.<br>